NebulousLabs/Sia-UI/README.md

 ## Building Distributables

-Places packaged versions into build/ folder, see the package.json for details.
+Places packaged versions into release/ folder, see the package.json for details.

-* `npm run build`

-## Cleaning up

-**[CAUTION]** Removes node_modules, your Sia state kept in app/dependencies, and the configuration settings from config.json.

-* `npm run clean`
+* `npm run release`

 ## Other
 For other command scripts, look into the package.json file.
 However here are some useful ones.

+* `npm run clean`
+will remove node_modules, your Sia state kept in app/Sia, and the configuration settings from config.json.
 * `npm run fresh`
 will run clean, install, then start to simulate a fresh install run of the UI.
 * `npm run debug`